mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 ## 4. Type-safe Error Handling: The `Either` Type

 Let's now introduce the `Either` type for error handling.
 Kotlin doesn't ship the `Either` type with the standard SDK.
 We need Arrow to add it to the game.
 Basically, the `Either<E, A>` type is an [Algebraic Data Type](https://blog.rockthejvm.com/algebraic-data-types/) (ADT).
-In detail, it's a sum type that can contain either a value `A` wrapped in the type `Right<A>` or a value `E` wrapped in a the type `Left<E>`.
-It's common to associated `Left` instances with the result of a failed computation, and `Right` instances with the result of a successful computation.
+In detail, it's a sum type that can contain either a value `A` wrapped in the type `Right<A>` or a value `E` wrapped in a type `Left<E>`.
+It's common to associate `Left` instances with the result of a failed computation and `Right` instances with the result of a successful calculation.
 The `Either` type is defined as follows:

 ```kotlin
 // Arrow SDK